 Racial Justice Advocate. public speaker + writer.

-My name’s Rachel Ricketts and I’m a healer, coach and activist.
-My life’s mission is to heal the collective divide by addressing + eradicating racist patriarchy, supporting folks (particularly womxn of colour) through grief and helping us all manifest more joy.
+My name’s Rachel Ricketts and I’m a healer, coach and activist currently based in Sweden.
+My life’s mission is to heal the collective divide by dismantling racist patriarchy, supporting Black + Indigenous womxn through the grief caused by white supremacy and helping us all manifest more joy.

 I started this work after helping my mother and sole parent starve herself to death in 2015, following a debilitating 20-year battle with multiple sclerosis.
 The grief and loss I felt after her death sent me into a dark night of the soul and it was awful AF.
 I spent many a lonely day in deep, dark despair and the weight of it all nearly cost me my life.
 Still, the most acute grief I have, and will continue to, experience in my life is a result of navigating a racist patriarchal world as a Black woman.